sepro/CoNekT/docs/building_conekt.md

-# Building PlaNet
+# Building CoNekt

-## Using the admin panel to build PlaNet 2.0
+## Using the admin panel to build CoNekt

 Make sure *LOGIN_ENABLED=True* in *config.py* and the database was build with and admin account.
 Next, go to the website, log in and (once logged